somidmmehr/Huma_Challenge/server_1/README.md

 <h3>How to Run:</h3>
 <p>In root folder of project run command <br/>
 <code>python manage.py grpcrunserver --dev</code><br/>
-The default port would be <code>:5001</code>, if changed remember to also change the connection port in front-end.
+The default port would be <code>:50051</code>, if changed remember to also change the connection port in front-end or back-end services.
 </p>

 <hr/>